sarazaToussaint/photo_gallery/README.md

 > This project is an interactive photo gallery built using HTML, CSS, and JavaScript.
 It features a responsive grid layout, hover effects, and can be extended with additional interactivity such as opening a modal view of the images.

+## Features

+- Responsive design
+- Hover effects with image zoom
+- Full-size image viewing navigation when a user clicks on thumbnail
+- Easy to extend with additional interactivity

 ## Techologies

 - Html